 The owner’s habits influence the dog’s character.

-This article highlights what is considered to be the key personality and genetic profiles in dogs.
-However, it must be borne in mind that we are always talking about single individuals with different personalities and behaviours that may also overlap.
+This article highlights the key personality and genetic profiles of dogs.
+However, it must be remembered that we are always talking about single individuals with different personalities and behaviours that may also overlap.

 Some dogs with high drive, for example, may also be highly dependent on their owner, and some shy/controlling dogs will use submission strategies rather than aggression to get what they want.